Louis1351/Simple-Localizer-Tool-Package/README.md

 ### More Details

-For more example, add the demo scene into your project.
+For more example, you can add the demo scene into your project.

 ![Demo](https://github.com/Louis1351/Simple-Localizer-Tool-Package/blob/main/tutorials/Screenshot_3.png)